-No one test that can accurately diagnose ADHD.
+No one test can accurately diagnose ADHD.
 Though many websites and professionals provide “screeners” for ADHD, these do not equal a diagnosis.
 Based on the age and the challenges of the person, several tests are given and information from different sources is reviewed.
-Symptoms of ADHD are easy to confuse with other learning and emotional challenges.
+Symptoms of ADHD are easy to confuse with other learning and emotional difficulties.
 Moreover, different genders and ages often show different symptoms or patterns.
 This is why it is important to seek a mental health specialist.

 Learning Dynamics believes in a comprehensive approach to diagnosis.
 This means that we look at several possible diagnoses or reasons that may explain the symptoms and problems that a family shares with us.
 Exploring a range of possibilities helps us to make a more accurate ADHD diagnosis.
 We can also find out if there are other diagnoses present.
 For example, a learning disability.

 Comprehensive testing is the most accurate way to diagnose true ADHD.
 Based on the child or adult’s experience, we select several areas to examine in addition to attention and concentration.
 Examples include mental speed, multi-tasking, memory, general intelligence, school functioning, emotions and mood, auditory and visual information processing, and problem behaviors.
 This is why many schools and testing boards require comprehensive testing to support diagnosis and need for accommodations.
 To learn more about our testing services click here.